sagemath/trac_to_gh/Issue 8449.md

 # Issue 8449: real_part? has an unescaped \r

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8449

 Original creator: jason